-- The virtual network needs to be empty (that is, no VM records exist) when it initially (that is, for the first time) links to a private zone as a registration or resolution virtual network.
+- The virtual network must be completely empty the first time you link it to a private zone as a registration or resolution virtual network.
 However, the virtual network can then be non-empty for future linking as a registration or resolution virtual network, to other private zones.

-- At this time, conditional forwarding is not supported (for example, for enabling resolution between Azure and OnPrem networks).
+- Currently, conditional forwarding is not supported (for example, for enabling resolution between Azure and OnPrem networks).
 For information about how customers can realize this scenario via other mechanisms, see Name resolution for VMs and role instances.

 For common questions and answers about private zones in Azure DNS, including specific DNS registration and resolution behavior you can expect for certain kinds of operations, see FAQ.

 The private DNS zones feature is free of charge during the public preview.
-During general availability, the feature will offer a usage-based pricing model similar to that of the existing Azure DNS offering.
+During general availability, the feature offers a usage-based pricing model similar to that of the existing Azure DNS offering.